 EYFS in Lockdown – The importance of Valuing Children’s Interests

 As we try to get to grips with this new, isolated way of life, education for our youngest children has also changed dramatically.
 EYFS teachers have been working incredibly hard to fulfil their teaching role whilst staying safe and staying at home.
-In the first week of the lockdown the internet was full of online schooling support for parents: video-linked PE lessons, YouTube phonics sessions and Zoom teaching sessions have all suddenly become the norm.

 What teachers are trying to do is completely understandable: aiming to maintain a sense of normality for our children through this difficult period and to continue to play our role as teachers.
 We do need to be careful here though.
 Expecting teachers, children and families to carry on regardless isn’t necessarily the most effective approach at such a challenging time.

 Young children (and adults) will need time to process the changes in routine, stress and anxiety that the lockdown brings.
 What young children need now, possibly more than ever before, is the opportunity to engage in playful ideas and explorations that interest and fascinate them.

 Let’s look at one example of this – den making.
 Young children have always had an in – built desire to create their own cosy spaces that they can crawl into.
 This doesn’t have to be outdoors of course; children have always been very creative with the den making process- from repurposing a tablecloth and chairs to crawling into the space behind the sofa.
 Creating spaces like this gives children a sense of control over their surroundings and also provides them with a space in which to feel secure and safe.

 This den making often leads to rich opportunities for learning.
 There tends to be a high degree of problem solving here as children create and adapt the space around them.
 Children’s dens will often become the starting point for rich imaginative play with role play or small world play naturally emerging.